Just like kittens, puppies are susceptible to fleas.

 Fleas can come from other animals or from the outside environment.

-They tend to hide in shadier areas: long grass, animal nests, and dog houses—anywhere where the conditions are suitable and where other animals may have been.
+They tend to hide in shadier areas: long grass, animal nests, and dog houses— they can literally go anywhere where the conditions are suitable and where other animals may have been.
+They’re fond of moderate temperatures which - shockingly - is very common!

 Are fleas on puppies a big deal?